Mount Isa: Television

-Five broadcast television services operate in Mount Isa – commercial stations Central Digital Television (a Network Ten affiliate), Imparja Television (a Nine Network affiliate) and Seven Network (a Seven Network owned and operated) (formerly known as ITQ, QQQ, QTV and QSTV – Queensland Satellite Regional Television), along with the Government-owned ABC and SBS.
+Five broadcast television services operate in Mount Isa – commercial stations Central Digital Television (a Network 10 affiliate), Imparja Television (a Nine Network affiliate) and Seven Network (a Seven Network owned and operated station) (formerly known as ITQ, QQQ, QTV and QSTV – Queensland Satellite Regional Television), along with the Government-owned ABC and SBS.
 Aboriginal focused channels NITV (National Indigenous Television) and ICTV (Indigenous Community Television) broadcasts on UHF channels 36 and 37.

 Digital Television transmissions have commenced in Mount Isa.
 New channels provided by the ABC and SBS can be received with a digital set top box or digital television.
 Additional channels from the commercial broadcasters that are available in most other areas of Australia are expected to commence transmission in 2011–2012.
-Analogue television transmissions will be switched off by 31 December 2013.
+Analogue television transmissions was switched off on 10 December 2013.

 Newspapers

 The North West Star is a local newspaper which is printed three times per week, Tuesday, Thursday and Saturday.
 The Courier-Mail, The Sunday Mail and the Townsville Bulletin are also available.